What Is Pre-Med? Understanding the Path to Medical School

 Pursuing medicine after gaining shadowing experience tells the admissions committee you have a realistic understanding of what you’re signing up for, which proves you have clear intent and direction.

-Finding opportunities to shadow physicians can be difficult, so it’s important you persevere and remain persistent.
+Finding opportunities to shadow physicians can be difficult, so you must persevere and remain persistent.

 Make use of your college network and ask your pre-medical advisors for assistance.
 Create a list of candidates and begin contacting them.
 Take the time to create specific and thoughtful emails for each of the physicians you shadow, so your request is more personal and sincere.

-This test is perceived as a strong indicator of students’ ability to succeed in medical school and the medical field.
-As such, it’s essential you give yourself adequate time to prepare for and ace this exam.
+This test is perceived as a strong indicator of a student’s ability to succeed in medical school and the medical field.
+As such, you must give yourself adequate time to prepare for and ace this exam.

 Students typically write this exam during the summers after their sophomore or junior year, so they have enough time to retake the exam if necessary.